mbalesni/heavy-sleeper/README.md

 # My sleep quality vs weight

-This codebase stitches together several years of Oura Ring (Gen 3) sleep exports and Mi Body Composition Scale 2 weigh-ins to explore how restfulness and other sleep features move with weight, blood oxygenation, and similar metrics.
+This codebase stitches together several years of Oura Ring (Gen 2 and 3) sleep exports and Mi Body Composition Scale 2 weigh-ins to explore how restfulness and other sleep features move with weight, blood oxygenation, and similar metrics.